ccri/geomesa/docs/tutorials/geomesa-blobstore-exif.rst

 The GeoMesa BlobStore is able to handle a variety of file types by using a pluggable interface for FileHandlers.
 This allows support for new file formats to be quickly integrated.
 GeoMesa comes with a handler for EXIF headers, which are included in a variety of image formats from digital cameras that will be demonstrated by this tutorial.
+Also demonstrated in this tutorial is querying the BlobStore's DataStore index for Blobs and demonstrating the two step query - fetch workflow users use to interact with the BlobStore.

 GeoMesa BlobStore EXIF Handler Installation Instructions
 --------------------------------------------------------